 Keep in mind that influencers are not just people with a lot of social media followers.
 Reporters are also influencers, as are reviewers, bloggers, thought leaders, community leaders, and so on.
 In fact, any well-connected person is a type of influencer.

-#23: Set up retargeting ads
+#25: Set up retargeting ads

 Don’t let potential customers slip away—use retargeting ads to reel back those who visited your site but didn’t make a purchase.
 Because when these reminders come at the right time, they can nudge customers to complete their transaction.

-#24: Offer limited-time discounts
+#26: Offer limited-time discounts

-#25: Bundle products
+#27: Bundle products

 Boost your average order value by offering product bundles.
 Bundling complementary items adds value for customers and encourages them to spend more.
 This is one of the easiest ways to increase revenues and profitability.

-#26: Create a gift guide
+#28: Create a gift guide

-Because people often have a lot of gifts to buy for a lot of people, the kind of information in a gift guide can be really helpful.
+The goal in doing this is to make shopping easy for newcomers.
+Because people often have a lot of gifts to buy for a lot of people, the information you put in your gift guide can be really helpful.
 On your end, the gift guide is a handy tool that can highlight popular or unique products.

 Do this right and you can make it easier for customers and boost your sales too.